codeconscious/ccvtac/README.md

 # CCVTAC

-CCVTAC (CodeConscious Video-to-Audio Converter) is a small .NET-powered CLI tool that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to enable easier download and extractions of audio from YouTube videos, playlists, and channels, plus do some automatic post-processing (tagging, renaming, and moving).
+CCVTAC (CodeConscious Video-to-Audio Converter) is a small .NET-powered CLI tool written in F# that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to enable easier download and extractions of audio from YouTube videos, playlists, and channels, plus do some automatic post-processing (tagging, renaming, and moving).

 While I maintain it for my own use, feel free to use it yourself!
-However, please note it's geared to my own personal use cases and that no warranties or guarantees are provided.
+However, please note that it's geared to my own personal use cases and that no warranties or guarantees are provided.

 [![Build and test](https://github.com/codeconscious/ccvtac/actions/workflows/build-test.yml/badge.svg)](https://github.com/codeconscious/ccvtac/actions/workflows/build-test.yml)